-The NCTR makes the residential school records as accessible as possible, while also protecting the privacy of the Survivors represented in archives: the level of access and response priorities vary depending on who is making the request.
+The NCTR makes the residential school and TRC records as accessible as possible, while also protecting the privacy of the Survivors represented in archives.

-For those with limited access to the internet or a computer, the NCTR can provide one-on-one support.
+For those with limited access to the internet or a computer, the NCTR can provide support.

-The NCTR ensures that Survivors and their families have access to their own history and public records while also strictly adhering to privacy laws and cultural access protocols.
+The NCTR ensures that Survivors and their families have access to their own history while strictly adhering to privacy laws and cultural protocols.

 Access information and resources on reconciliation and Residential Schools for teachers, educators and students.